travisgoodspeed/md380tools/README.md

 The DMR MARC user's database required a 16 MByte SPI Flash memory chip.
 In some VHF Radios is only an 1 MByte SPI Flash installed.

+Dual band radios such as the MD2017 and MD-UV380 series are not supported.

 ## Known models ##

 | Name | vocoder | GPS | exp FW | original FW |